There is arguably nothing cuter than a puppy or kitten looking up at you with big eyes.

 There are many reasons why pets may experience irritated, red eyes.
 Infections are one possibility, but there are a variety of other reasons that irritation can occur, including:

-● Cherry eye: Cherry eye is an eye condition where the third eyelid slips and “pops out,” resulting in a bright pink, “cherry” appearance that covers part of the eye.
-Cherry eye happens for many reasons but affects certain breeds, such as Boston Terriers, Shih Tzus, Pugs, Burmese cats, Persian cats, and Beagles, at a much higher rate due to their pronounced eyes.
+- Cherry eye: Cherry eye is an eye condition where the third eyelid slips and “pops out,” resulting in a bright pink, “cherry” appearance that covers part of the eye.
+Cherry eye happens for many reasons but affects certain breeds, such as Boston Terriers, French bulldogs, Shih Tzus, Pugs, Burmese cats, Persian cats, and Beagles, at a much higher rate due to their pronounced eyes.
 (2)

 There are many ways that we can help our pets keep their eyes healthy.

-● Skip paper towels!
-Flimsy materials like napkins and paper towels can shred while your clean your pet’s face and get stuck in their fur.
+- Skip paper towels.
+Flimsy materials like napkins and paper towels can shred while you clean your pet’s face and get stuck in their fur.
 Stick with a durable washcloth to avoid leaving behind clumps of paper.

 Keeping your pet’s eyes healthy is an important part of being a responsible pet parent.
 Even with proper eye care though, your pet can still develop infections and other conditions that could affect their wellbeing and health.